square/go-jose/README.md

 The implementation follows the
 [JSON Web Encryption](http://www.ietf.org/id/draft-ietf-jose-json-web-encryption-40.txt)
-(as of version 40) and
+standard (as of version 40) and
 [JSON Web Signature](http://www.ietf.org/id/draft-ietf-jose-json-web-signature-41.txt)
-(as of version 41).
+standard (as of version 41).
 Tables of supported algorithms are shown below.
 The library supports both the compact and full serialization formats, and has optional support for multiple recipients.
 It also comes with a small command-line utility (`jose-util`) for encrypting/decrypting JWE messages in a shell.